michaeliero/jekyll-now/_posts/2017-11-11-Pre-Calculus Review Geometry.md

 $$
 	C + D = 180 \text{ degrees} \\
 	A + B + C = 180 \text{ degrees} \\
-	\text{Substitute 180 degrees with C + D} \\
 	A + B + C = C + D \\
 	A + B = D
 $$

 ### Area

-The area for an arbitrary rectangle is \(A=hb\), where A = area, h = height, and b = base.
+The area for an arbitrary rectangle is \\(A=hb\\), where A = area, h = height, and b = base.
 Don't have a proof for this—just accept it.

-The area of a right triangle is \(A = \frac{1}{2}hb\).
+The area of a right triangle is \\(A = \frac{1}{2}hb\\).
 Again, just something you have to accept, though I'm sure there's a formal proof relating to the area of a rectangle—any arbitrary right triangle can be half of any arbitrary rectangle that is divided by a diagonal line, so it makes that the area of that right triangle would be half of that rectangle.

 Any triangle can be viewed as the sum or difference of two right triangles: